-Beyond the Welsh Weather: Top Winter Cycling Destinations
+Beyond the Welsh Weather: The Best Winter Cycling Destinations Abroad

 Las Vegas, USA

 While Las Vegas is famous for its casinos and nightlife, it also happens to be an excellent winter cycling destination.
-With dry, mild winters and a vast desert landscape, the area offers unique routes and stunning scenery.
-The cycling scene has grown in recent years, with everything from flat, smooth roads to challenging climbs, all within reach of the Las Vegas Strip.
+With dry, mild winters and a vast desert landscape, the area offers unique routes and striking scenery.
+The local cycling scene has grown in recent years, with everything from flat, fast roads to long, steady climbs—all within easy reach of the Las Vegas Strip.

 Highlights

-Red rock canyon: A 21 km scenic loop featuring rolling hills and beautiful desert landscapes, perfect for a mid-ride challenge.
+• Red Rock Canyon Scenic Drive — A 21 km scenic loop with rolling terrain and iconic desert views—ideal for a controlled mid-ride effort.
+(Official site)

-Lake Mead loop: A popular, relatively flat route that offers beautiful views of Lake Mead and the Hoover Dam.
+• Lake Mead loop — A popular, relatively flat route with expansive lake views, passing the iconic Hoover Dam.

 a twisting road through the Red rock canyon, Las Vegas